networknt/light-doc/content/en/service/kafka-sidecar/_index.md

 The goal is to allow the developers to focus on their APIs' business logic instead of the specific Kafka client API and cross-cutting concerns.

+## Why Kafka-sidecar

+When implementing an application that interacts with Kafka, there are pros and cons to using a sidecar vs a standalone app.

 ## Functional Component

 ### Kafka Producer